 48 Hay Street, Little Orchard

-When house numbers were first allocated in 1969 it was 32 Hay Street and with the 1977 renumbering became No 48.
+When house numbers were first allocated in 1969 it was 32 Hay Street and with the 1977 renumbering it became No 48.

-A plot of land was sold by Winifred May Philipps to Vivienne Gay on 20 July 1966 and in January 1968 Miss V Gay of 56 North Avenue, Letchworth applied for planing permission to build a house.
+A plot of land was sold by Winifred May Philipps to Vivienne Gay on 20 July 1966 and in January 1968 Miss V Gay of 56 North Avenue, Letchworth applied for planning permission to build a house.
 The extent of her involvement is uncertain as she appears not to have lived at Little Orchard once it was completed.
-The plot she bought was the front part of an ancient close that was part of the Cheyney Estate and the back part of the close had been absorbed within the land that went with Two Trees.
+The plot she bought was the front part of an ancient close that was part of the Cheyney Estate and the rear part of the close had been absorbed within the land that went with Two Trees.

 Winfred May Philipps and Martin Philipps had bought The Stores and this adjoining plot from Frank & Minnie Wiles in 1961 and presumably decided to release some capital by selling off the building plot in 1966.